mrjhonyvidal/devops-toolbox/jenkins/README.md

 Click on New Item in the Jenkins menu:

-- Name the project "pipelinedemo"
+- Name the project "demo-app-jenkinsfile"
 - Click on Pipeline
 - Click [ OK ]
 - Tick the checkbox Poll SCM in the Build Triggers section.
 Leave the Schedule empty.
 In the Pipeline section: